mas-cli/mas/README.md

     407963104 Pixelmator
     497799835 Xcode

+It is possible to search for applications by name using `mas search` which will search the Mac App Store and return matching identifiers

+    $ mas search Xcode search Xcode
+    497799835 Xcode
+    688199928 Docs for Xcode
+    449589707 Dash 3 - API Docs & Snippets.
+Integrates with Xcode, Alfred, TextWrangler and many more.
+    [...]

-To install or update an application simply run `mas install`:
+To install or update an application simply run `mas install` with an application identifier:

     $ mas install 808809998
     ==> Downloading PaintCode 2